kieranwheatley/Treasure-Island/README.md

 * Start your adventure and join the Island!
 * Move around the map (with text descriptions to set the scene!)
 * Find all the objects scattered around the map and pick them up and drop them to win!
+* Read what is happening from the console window and, using text-to-speech, hear it!

 ## Completed ##
 * ~~Add the area descriptions to print when the player moves!~~
 * ~~Random player spawns on each play!~~
 * ~~Allow the user to pick up an item when they find them!~~
 * ~~Make it so the game can be won by dropping all the items!~~
+* ~~Added text-to-speech for anything written to the players console~~

 ## Next Steps
 * Make the item spawn positions random so it's different each time!